textioHQ/js-style-guide/README.md

 ## Types

   <a name="types--primitives"></a><a name="1.1"></a>
-  - Try to clarify, or add diagram to explain further
   - [1.1](#types--primitives) **Primitives**: When you access a primitive type you work directly on its value.
+  TODO: Try to clarify, or add diagram to explain further

     - `string`
     - `number`